 The result is available within 3-10 working days, the normal turnaround time is 5 working days.
 There is a 2% chance that there will be no result obtained.
 There are a variety of reasons for this.
 This is not a positive or negative test: it is an unsuccessful test.
 An offer of a repeat test is made free of charge.
 This is usually successful.
 In rare circumstances the result can take longer than 7 days.
 We understand it can be a stressful time waiting for results and we will endeavour to communicate any delays to our patients as soon as we receive information from the laboratory.

 The result is expressed as a probability.
 It is a screening test and not a diagnostic test.
 A result form of a low probability test is shown below.
-A low probability test result gives a risk of a chromosomal problem of less than 1:10000.
-A high probability result gives a risk of greater than 99%.
+A low probability test result gives a probability of a chromosomal problem of less than 1:10000.
+A high probability result gives a probability of greater than 99%.
 A high probability result does not confirm that the baby has the chromosome abnormality.
 An amniocentesis or chorionic villous sampling is necessary to give a diagnosis.
 The couple are counselled about this.

 The test is currently £500 including the ultrasound scan when done on a weekday.
 Appointments after 5.00pm will carry a £30 surcharge.
 If you would like to come in on a Saturday or Sunday the cost is £550.